open-lambda/open-lambda/README.md

 ID of the corresponding worker process; this is mostly useful to the admin kill tool for identifying processes to halt.

-All OpenLambda handlers run on the same base image, which is stored in the `my-cluster/base` directory.
+All OpenLambda handlers run on the same base image, which is dumped via Docker into the `my-cluster/base` directory.
 This contains a standard Ubuntu image with additional OpenLambda-specific components.
-This base is accessed on a read-only basis by every handler.
+This base is accessed on a read-only basis by every handler when using SOCK containers.

-TODO: `packages` and `import-cache`.
+The `./my-cluster/packages` directory is mapped (via a read-only bind mount) into all containers started by the worker, and contains all of the PyPI packages installed to workers on this machine.

 As discussed earlier, OpenLambda can use a separate registry service to store handlers, or it can store them in a local directory; the